CA-APM/docker-TimImage_builder/README.md

 ## Limitations
-* Currently, the container-start script will only work on a Linux Docker Server - as the syntax used to Hijack the SPAN Interface is specific to each OS.
+* Currently, the container-start script using the secured network mode will only work on a Linux Docker Server - as the syntax used to Hijack the SPAN Interface is specific to each OS.

-* The network interface used for SPAN Port is exclusively assigned to a docker container and cannot be used by any other process/docker container.
+* In case the "secured" network mode is used, the network interface used for SPAN Port is exclusively assigned to a docker container and cannot be used by any other process/docker container.

 ## Debugging and Troubleshooting
 Troubleshooting needs to be done as on a regular TIM.